Bhutan Snowman Trek

 3 nights hotel

-• airport transfers on Day 1 and Day 27
+Airport transfers on Day 1 and Day 27 are included.

-• Portable High Altitude Chamber (PAC) & satellite phone
+A Portable High Altitude Chamber (PAC) and satellite phone are included for safety.

 show more